MortSnowflake/jotunnbot/README.md

 **Learn English**.
 The game gives bonuses for using words from the player's personal dictionary and for using certain grammar rules in the scene.

 **Play Ironsworn**.
 Although Jottunbot mainly focuses on open table play, you can use it for your daily Ironsworn play with text or voice.
-Just ignore the open table and language learning homebrews (in the future I will add the ability to disable these homebrews in the bot settings).
+Just ignore the open table and language learning homebrews (to switch off language learning feature don't create a #english-learning channel).

 ## The bot can: